12 Steps to Choosing the Perfect Archery Instructor

 Level 1 Certification

 Instructors with the level 1 certification can train beginner archers.
-They understand the basics of archery and can help with successfully getting started, as well as choosing the right gear and accessories.
-This level of instructor can also help with factors such as range safety, proper shooting steps, equipment setup and repair, and other basics to kickstart your archery journey.
+They understand the basics of archery and can help successfully get started and choose the right gear and accessories.
+This instructor level can also help with factors such as range safety, proper shooting steps, equipment setup and repair, and other basics to kickstart your archery journey.

 -